axr/core/CONTRIBUTING.md

 Find something to do
 ====================
-You can find work on the github issues tracker: https://github.com/axr/prototoype/issues.
+You can find work on the GitHub issue tracker: https://github.com/axr/prototoype/issues

-If there is an unassigned or an old task, post a comment asking for assignment.
+If there is an unassigned or old task, post a comment asking for assignment.
 Make sure you follow the coding standards and our workflow, which you can find below.